navassherif98/Recipe-Generation-from-Food-Image/README.md

 ### To run the Code :

+1. Open Terminal (cmd)
-1. Install all the required libraries using "pip install -r requirements.txt"
+2. Install all the required libraries using "pip install -r requirements.txt"
-2. open terminal and run "python run.py"
+3. run "python run.py"

 You will be getting a localhost link and open that link in your browser